Is conformal cooling right for your plastic injection molding?

 Reduced cycle time

-In plastic injection molding, as much as 80% of the total cycle time is devoted to cooling, especially for complex parts.
+In plastic compression and injection molding, as much as 80% of the total cycle time is devoted to cooling, especially for complex parts.
 Conformal cooling channels transfer heat more efficiently.
-As a result, parts cool quicker, making the overall cycle time significantly shorter – in some cases reducing it by as much as 40% – compared to traditional molds.
+As a result, parts cool quicker, making the overall cycle time significantly shorter – in some cases by 30% to 50% – compared to traditional molds.
+For the molder, this means reduced operating costs and increased production capacity.

 Improved part quality